Honey-1660/AADAT-AI-Habit-Tracker-/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to fork the repo and submit pull requests.
+Feel free to fork and submit pull requests.

 ---

 ## 📄 License

-This project is open-source and available under the **MIT License**.
+MIT License

 ---

-## 💡 Author
+## 👩‍💻 Author

 **Madhu Sarkar**
-MSc Computer Science Student
+MSc Computer Science
-Passionate about AI, Cloud, and App Development
+AI • Cloud • App Development

 ---

-⭐ If you like this project, give it a star on GitHub!
+⭐ Star this repo if you like the project!